Tip #698: Do You Portmanteau?

 I recently read an article in which the word satisficing was used.
 The word intrigued me.
 According to the author, satisficing is a combination of sufficing and satisfying.

-A portmanteau is typically defined as a large trunk or suitcase that opens into two equal parts.
+They typically define a portmanteau as a large trunk or suitcase that opens into two equal parts.
 However, Lewis Carroll gave it a new meaning in his book, Through the Looking Glass, when he had Humpty Dumpty say: “Well, ‘slithy’ means “lithe and slimy” and ‘mimsy’ is “flimsy and miserable”.
 You see it’s like a portmanteau—there are two meanings packed up into one word.”

 Some portmanteau words are very familiar and easy to deconstruct: